Geneviève poured the coffee and repeated, ‘Well Hugh – are you as bad as Philippe?’

 In the morning, Geneviève felt physically better but she was quiet.
 She made the breakfast and sent Nicolette out shopping for replenishments.

-On the way out, Nikki paused at the living room door, putting on her outerwear, looking over at him, putting her wrong boot on then realizing, allowing him to watch the whole exercise – this sort of thing had been going on for thousands of years, she felt about 20 years old and he felt about … well … 35.
+On the way out, Nikki paused at the living room door, putting on her outerwear, looking over at him, putting her wrong boot on, then realising, blushing again, allowing him to watch the whole exercise – this sort of thing had been going on for thousands of years, she felt about 20 years old and he felt about … well … 35.

 She kept looking at him, could think of no adequate words, turned and left.